 The committee may elect to evaluate whether the item should be removed from all use or restricted in use based on considerations of age appropriate use.
 In this evaluation, the committee shall use the definition of “age appropriate” set forth above in light of the prevailing standards in the adult community with regard to what is appropriate for children of that age.

 The committee may also elect to reconsider the prior District approval of the item.
-In doing so, the committee shall consider the factors set forth above for initial approval of instructional materials.
+In doing so, the committee shall consider the factors set forth above for initial approval of instructional material.